India national under-20 football team

 The India national under-20 football team represents India at all international under-20 tournaments.
 They act as the main feeder team for the India U-23 and the senior Indian football team.

 This team is for Indian players aged under 19 at the start of the calendar year in which a two-year AFC U-19 Championship campaign begins, and as such, some players can remain with the squad until the age of 21.
 The team competes for the Asian Championship, with the finals every even-numbered year, formerly odd-numbered years.
 It is also eligible to participate in the SAFF U-20 Championship and the FIFA U-20 World Cup held every two years.

-Beginning from 2024-25 I-league season, the team is also eligible to participate in the I-league, the second division of Indian Football League System.
-Previously, the team has participated in the I-league, then the first and now second division of Indian football league system, since 2010 under the names of AIFF XI, Palian Arrows and Indian Arrows.
+Beginning from 2024–25 I-league season, the team is also eligible to participate in the I-league, the second division of Indian Football League System.
+Previously, the team has participated in the I-league, then the first and now second division of Indian football league system, since 2010 under the names of AIFF XI, Pailan Arrows and Indian Arrows.
 The team was disbanded in 2021 and revived as India U-20 in 2024.

 History

 1959−1970

 For the first four seasons of AFC U-19 Championship, from 1959 to 1962 the Indian team did not enter into the tournament though there was no qualification round.
 India first participated in the AFC U-19 Championships in 1963 but did not move ahead from the group stage.
-1964 is where the first Kabui player, Basanta Kumar Kabui represented Manipur in an International event.
+In 1964, the first Kabui player, Basanta Kumar Kabui represented Manipur in an International event.

-The first best result came at the 1966 edition where the team entered in the quarter finals with 3 wins against Burma, Japan and Singapore and a defeat by China but in the quarter final they lost to Israel by 4−0.
-In the next edition at 1967 AFC Youth Championship India again entered in the quarter final.
-First a draw of 1−1 against Israel and then defeating Malaysia by 4−1 but same as 1966 they again defeated in the quarter final, this time by Indonesia by 2−6.
-In 1968, the team didn't move beyond group stage, and next two edition of 1969 and 1970 India did not enter in the championships.
+The first notable result came at the 1966 edition where the team entered the quarter finals with 3 wins against Burma, Japan and Singapore and a defeat by China but in the quarter final they lost to Israel by 4−0.
+In the next edition at 1967 AFC Youth Championship, India again reached the quarter final, with a 1−1 draw against Israel and by defeating Malaysia 4−1.
+But in the quarter final, India lost 2−6 to Indonesia.
+In 1968, the team didn't move beyond group stage, and in the next two editions of 1969 and 1970, India did not enter the championships.